MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 ## Enclave enabled connection strings

-Several use cases, described in the remaining part of this document, require that you first open an SSMS query window that uses a connection with Always Encrypted and enclave computations enabled in the connection string.(???This task is not specific to AE with enclaves - some tasks in the current AE also require a connection with ae enabled.
+Several use cases, described in the remaining part of this document, require that you first open an SSMS query window that uses a connection with Always Encrypted and enclave computations enabled in the connection string.(???WAITING for SSMS build - This task is not specific to AE with enclaves - some tasks in the current AE also require a connection with ae enabled.
 Also, in SSMS 18 GA, we will add a new tab to the connection dialog - typing keywords will not be necessary.
 Screenshots/instructions will need to be updated???)

 1. Open SSMS.
 2. After specifying your server name and a database name in the Connect To Server dialog, click on the Additional Connection Parameter tab and enter: **Column Encryption Setting = Enabled;** **Enclave Attestation Url = \<your attestation URL\>**